by Philip-Todd Franklin

 For a moment, a bright green light flashed in the main chamber, followed by a white light, and then the stones in the walls went dark.

-The Time Sphere rocked and shook as it finally landed upon its mooring in the hangar of Rip Hunter’s California headquarters, on the same day they’d left: March 2nd, 1987.
+The Time Sphere rocked and shook as it finally landed upon its mooring in the hangar of Rip Hunter’s California headquarters, on the same day they’d left: March 3, 1987.

 “What do you mean, ‘override chip’?”
 Buddy asked as he quickly exited the Time Sphere.

 Taking a moment to open the panel below the keyboard, Rip yanked out a small chip about the size of a human fingernail.
 He dropped it onto the floor and quickly crushed it.
-Exiting the sphere himself, he replied as the two men left the hangar to return to his laboratory, “Don’t worry about it, Buddy.
+Exiting the Sphere himself, he replied as the two men left the hangar to return to his laboratory, “Don’t worry about it, Buddy.
 It’s no longer a problem, anyway.
 As we’ve seen, it’s simply too risky to ever again attempt to cross our own timelines.
 I knew it all along, but I still had my hopes.”
 Sighing, he added, “This obsession has consumed too much of my time already, and I know now more than ever how precious this resource is.”

-As Animal Man was about to reply, the door to Rip’s lab opened, and out walked his companion and assistant of many years.
+As Animal Man was about to reply, the door to Rip’s lab opened, and out walked his best friend and assistant of many years.
 “Hey, Rip, been on an adventure without me?” said Jeff Smith with a smile.
 “Ah, it doesn’t matter.
 I’ve had the most charming of company waiting here with me.”